BaloeDB/rails-practice/exercises.md

 X 16.
 Delete a `Post` instance associated with a `User` instance.
 X 17.
 Write a scope in the `User` model to retrieve all users with a specific `name`.
 X 18.
 Write a scope in the `Post` model to retrieve all posts with a specific `title`.
-19. Write a method in the `User` model to calculate the number of associated `Post` instances.
+X 19.
+Write a method in the `User` model to calculate the number of associated `Post` instances.
 20. Write a method in the `Post` model to calculate the number of words in the `content` attribute.